Do you have good reasons to study Chinese? But which one? Do you know the Chinese language comes in hundreds of forms and varieties?

 Chinese is the first language of 1.3 billion people worldwide (or about 16 percent of the global population).

-It is a commonly heard statement that ‘Chinese’ is the language of China.
-But this is a myth because ‘Chinese’ is an all-around word for hundreds of languages and dialects spoken in China.
+It is commonly heard that ‘Chinese’ is the language of China.
+But this is a myth because ‘Chinese’ is an umbrella term for hundreds of languages and dialects spoken in China.

-The People’s Republic of China is the place for many language families subdivided into various categories of languages.
-It also varies as per region.
+The People’s Republic of China is home to many language families, which are subdivided into various categories of languages.
+The number of languages also varies by region.

 For example, Sino-Tibetan covers a vast area of China with over 1.1 billion speakers.